swagtop/bevy-flake/docs/pitfalls.md

 You're having Wayland issues.
 Do one of the following:
 1. [Set up graphics drivers properly.][graphics]
 If the drivers for your specific GPU are borked, this might not be possible.
-2. Remove the Bevy Wayland feature from your `Cargo.toml`, then re-add it to the build command when compiling:
+2. Remove the Bevy Wayland feature from your `Cargo.toml`.
+You can re-add it while compiling for other systems, with the flag: `--features bevy/wayland`
-`--features bevy/wayland`

 [graphics]: https://wiki.nixos.org/wiki/Graphics